Stephen Morgan (British politician): Parliamentary career

 From January 2020 until April 2020 Morgan was the Shadow Minister for Defence Procurement.
 The brief included the delivery of the equipment and support, nuclear enterprise, exports, cyber, innovation, science and technology, estates and environment and sustainability.
 In April 2020, the new leader of the Labour Party Keir Starmer appointed him as Shadow Minister for the Armed Forces.
 In October 2020, Morgan was elected co-chair of Labour Friends of the Forces.

 In August 2020 Morgan was nominated for Patchwork Foundation's Member of Parliament of the Year award.

 Morgan was Shadow Minister for Schools from December 2021 to September 2023, and in this capacity often voiced support for free school meals, at the local and at the national level.
 In the 2023 British shadow cabinet reshuffle he was appointed Shadow Minister for Rail.

 At the 2024 general election, Morgan was again re-elected, with a decreased vote share of 48.4% and an increased majority of 13,155.
 After the election, Morgan was appointed Parliamentary Under-Secretary of State for Early Education.

 In September 2025, Morgan was appointed to the Government Whips' Office as a Lord Commissioner of the Treasury.
+He served as Minister of State for Food Security and Rural Affairs from June to July 2026.
+He has served as Parliamentary Under-Secretary of State at the Department for Environment, Food and Rural Affairs since July 2026, following Andy Burnham becoming Prime Minister.

 Morgan is a member of Labour Friends of Israel and Labour Friends of Palestine and the Middle East.
+Morgan has vowed to not report constituents to the Home Office for immigration enforcement.